laurashultz/FCC-Drum-Machine/README.md

 ## Web App Deployment
 * If you would like to view the app itself, it's been deployed on GitHub pages!
 Please see [the deployed Drum Machine web app here](https://loofmot.github.io/FCC-Drum-Machine/).
-* If you are interested in downloading the project and viewing it locally, you may clone the repo, navigate to the directory, and run the command "npm start" to view it in a local environment.
+* If you are interested in downloading the project and viewing it locally, you may clone the repo, navigate to the directory, and run the command `npm start` to view it in a local environment.
 If the command is run in the root directory of the repository, the app will be viewable by navigating to "localhost:3000" in your web browser.

 ## Future Updates
 * Volume control